ThibaultFeugere/vulnerable-symfony/README.md

 - Reveal too much details

 ### 6. Vulnerable and Outdated Components

+Looks easy but many projects are behind schedule and the longer you wait the harder it is to upgrade.

 TODO : add vulnerable and outdated component and exploit.